This page refers to How to File a Workers’ Compensation Claim in North Carolina.

-How to File a Workers' Compensation Claim
+How to File a Workers' Compensation Claim in North Carolina

-Filing a request for hearing before the North Carolina Industrial Commission is not the same as filing a civil lawsuit.
-By requesting a hearing, injured workers are not “suing” their employer; they are simply requesting that the North Carolina Industrial Commission make a formal decision about whether employers and their insurance companies are responsible for providing Workers’ Compensation benefits.
+If your claim is denied, you have the right to request a hearing by filing a Form 33 – Request That Claim Be Assigned for Hearing – with the NCIC.
+Filing a request for a hearing is not the same as filing a civil lawsuit.
+By requesting a hearing, you are not “suing” your employer; you are simply requesting that the NCIC make a formal decision about whether your employer and its insurance company are responsible for providing you workers’ compensation benefits.

 The Role of the North Carolina Industrial Commission

 The North Carolina Industrial Commission (NCIC) administers the Workers’ Compensation Act and strives to ensure that all parties are treated fairly and equally in accordance with North Carolina state law.
 While state law sets the formulas that dictate how benefits can be paid and in what amount, understanding the formulas and dealing with a workers’ comp claim can be very complicated.